SORYZheng/Tunnel-data/README.md

 This work("Intelligent detection of railway tunnel lining anomalies using ground penetrating radar") is under review in the Journal of Applied Geophysics.
 If you use this dataset, please cite the github URL in your paper first.
 If our paper is accepted later, please cite our paper.
+If you have any questions, please contact me via email(zhengpengfei_1994@163.com).
+Besides, if you are interested in my research, please contact me and collaborate.